Avik9/Sequitur-Algorithm/README.md

 - The `hw1.sublime-project` file is a "project file" for use by the Sublime Text editor.
-It is included to try to help Sublime understand the organization of the project so that it can properly identify errors as you edit your code.
+It is included to try to help Sublime understand the organization of the project so that it can properly identify the errors.

 - The `Makefile` is a configuration file for the `make` build utility, which is what you should use to compile your code.
 In brief, `make` or `make all` will compile